wrsturgeon/nixos-mac/README.md

 ```
 If they don't, write them down, and execute them instead when I ask you to (later).

-Also execute `sudo nvram manufacturing-enter-picker=true`.
+Also execute `sudo nvram manufacturing-enter-picker=true` if you want the option to boot into macOS or NixOS every time you restart your computer.

 ## Make your USB bootable

-Grab a USB you don't care about with at least 4GB of storage.
-Make absolutely sure there's nothing on it you care about.
+Grab a USB you (really) don't care about with at least 4GB of storage.
+Make absolutely sure there's nothing on it you wouldn't want to erase permanently.
 Grab an ISO from [t2linux on GitHub](https://github.com/t2linux/nixos-t2-iso/releases): choose the `minimal` option, and change the extension from `iso_part...` to just plain `iso`.
 Either download Balena Etcher (again, search, plenty of tutorials) and boot the `iso` from above to your flash drive, or go the super-dangerous `dd` route if you'd like.
 You _should_ get an error popup after it's done (macOS saying the flash drive is unreadable); this is good, and it means the flashing succeeded.
 Go ahead and eject.